 A girl from a humble background I hadn’t counted on meeting someone like you at a marriage, let alone my best friend’s marriage.
-I may say this was love at first sight.
-But honestly, I hadn’t even realized I had fallen for you when I first saw you.
 Three days before that last encounter in front of God, I met you when you came to the bride-to-be’s house.
 I knew her from college and you from school apparently.
 I wouldn’t say that you struck me particularly different from the others because you didn’t.
-However there was something about you.
+However, there was something about you.
 A quality nobody, not even your age-long friends seemed to appreciate.
-A silence not of the eerie type but solemn as the moon.
+A silence not eerie but solemn as the moon.
 Moon who doesn’t speak much yet puts to shame the twinkling and overenthusiastic stars with its nimble shine.
 You shied away from chit-chat when I was an avid conversationalist.
-It’s funny when I say it out loud, but I had to pry you open in the start.
+It’s funny when I say it out loud, but I had to pry you open at the start.

 Remembering I had to leave after a short while, only one question loomed on my mind: How can I be deprived of love in front of God?

 And I realized you were too.
-I let go of your gaze right about the time you did too and looked at the couple who were getting woven with the ropes of love and belonging.
+I let go of your gaze right about the same time you did and looked at the couple getting woven by the ropes of love and belonging.

 Sajna ho jaye mangal je main teri ik jhalak hor vekh lan.

 Ik rabb piche, duja samne,

 Ik bolda ghat aa, Ik sunda kuch nahi.

 I was lucky because I was in the presence of two gods: one sleeping, and one breathing.